It’s no secret that a person’s immediate surroundings or environment play a huge role in their overall development.

 Furthermore, a majority of the inhabitants would want to use the outdoor space for entertainment or recreation purposes, which may require special arrangements in the design of the home.
 Other than that, architects may choose to include walkable lanes inside an urban residential or commercial space for seamless blending of the indoor and outdoor spaces.

-A key example of how architects and landscape designers have practically eliminated the distinction between indoor and outdoor spaces is found in the Leadenhall Building, London.
+A key example of how architects and landscape designers have practically eliminated the distinction between indoor and outdoor spaces is found in the Leadenhall Building, in London.
 Standing at almost 224 meters high to adorn the city’s skyline, this commercial building results from the successful collaboration between the RSHP architecture firm and Gillespies landscape design firm.

 Aside from the building’s tapered shape that helps each floor stand out, what truly draws one’s attention is the street-level outdoor zone, which is characterized by a large, artificial glass canopy.
 The area under the canopy consists of several sitting areas, bicycle lanes, water fixtures, and glass partitions that subtly separate the interiors from the main street.

-Furthermore, the St. Helen’s Square located at the foot of the Leadenhall building aims at creating a world-class public/private realm.
-Situated at the junction of Leadenhall Street and St. Mary Axe, it’s a multi-level outdoor zone, complete with ramps, ample seating space, greenery, and lighting.
+Furthermore, the St. Helen’s Square located at the foot of the Leadenhall Building aims at creating a world-class public/private realm.
+Situated at the junction of Leadenhall Street and St. Mary Axe, it’s a multi-level outdoor zone, complete with ramps, ample seating space, greenery and lighting.

 Moreover, the “organic shape” of the area renders a distinctly natural feel that breaks the monotony of concrete office spaces.
 Measuring around 3,325 square meters, it’s the third-largest open space in the city.

-In hindsight, St. Helen’s Square is designed as a relaxation zone where people can meet and converse as well as carry out different recreational activities.
+In hindsight, St. Helen’s Square is designed as a relaxation zone where people can meet and converse, as well as carry out different recreational activities.
 The modern design is a reflection of the color and vibrancy of the city and perfectly complements the stature of the building.

 I hope my efforts have helped you gain a better understanding of the synergies between architecture and landscape architecture.
 From what I have observed, the blending of indoor and outdoor spaces is essential for aesthetic and “feel-good” purposes, no matter how big or small the project is.
 Plus, the energy-saving factor is a bonus!